-If as young people, we can send and receive messages with empathy and compassion, we can move away from the anxiety-ridden arena that many are experiencing, back towards the original premise of a simple, efficient (and perhaps fun!) way of communicating with our friends.
-As I said at the start of this blog, the age-old phrase, 'treat others as you would wish to be treated yourself' seems to me to be the fundamental guiding principle when it comes to messaging.
+If young people can send and receive messages with empathy and compassion, we can move away from the anxiety-ridden arena that many are experiencing, back towards the original premise of a simple, efficient (and perhaps fun!) way of communicating with our friends.
+As I said at the start of this blog, the Golden Rule 'to treat others as you would wish to be treated yourself' seems to me to be the fundamental guiding principle when it comes to messaging.